Jonathan Olivares: Furniture and product design

 Olivares' early furniture designs are explorations in various forms of metal.
-In 2007 Olivares designed Smith, a multi-purpose cart made of sheet metal, made by Danese Milano.
+In 2007 he designed Smith, a multi-purpose cart made of sheet metal for Danese Milano.
 Versatility, simplicity, and the use of a single, recyclable material deliver an environmentally friendly product.
 The design is the result of balanced functions; a container, a side-table or seat surface, handles, wheels, and a geometry that allows stacking.
 Writer and curator Su Wu states: "[Smith] has capacity instead of categories, in which a table could also be a seat, perhaps, if you chose to sit on it."

 Olivares 2012 Aluminum Chair for Knoll is a technically advanced chair made of die cast and extruded aluminum.
-The chair's seat shell is 3mm thick and has a shape that softens its metallic nature.” and its contoured shape is slim and comfortable.
+The chair's seat shell is 3mm thick and has a shape that softens its metallic nature” and its contoured shape is slim and comfortable.
+The chair was commissioned by Knoll's then design head Benjamin Pardo (Olivares's predecessor in the role), who remarked at the time about his protégé, "I work with people like Richard Sapper and Cini Boeri [...]
+Who am I investing in?
+Who do I want to make bets on for the future?
+It is very rare to meet a young designer who is articulate and intelligent."

 The Aluminum Bench, made by Zahner in 2015, is made from architectural aluminum extrusions, that are normally used to support curved metal building facades.
 The extrusions provide the main structure, joining the seat plate and cast legs, and are rolled formed to any curvature.
 In 2017 the Aluminum Bench was included in the Super Benches installation outside of Stockholm, curated by Felix Burrichter of Pin-Up Magazine.

 In 2016 Olivares turned his attention to textiles.
 Twill Weave Daybed, commissioned from Olivares by the Harvard Graduate School of Design for 9 Ash Street, was realized in 2017 with the support of Kvadrat.
 The daybed is composed of twill weave textiles, with its legs and cross beams made of woven carbon fiber, molded on mast-making mandrels, and its wool cushion dyed the color of graphite.
 The daybed is strong enough to support the weight of a car.
 This combination of materials results in a design that is simultaneously visually homogenous and celebrates the different materials used to make it.